AyTIDa1165/ECE250-SNS-Signals_And_Systems/README.md

 ## Assignment 4

 Implementing Fourier transformation and Inverse Fourier transformation of provided discrete and continuous time signals.
 Further generating the magnitude spectrum, phase spectrum, real part, and complex part of the computed signals.

----
+## NOTE

-Caution: Exercise discretion when utilizing the provided solutions.
+Exercise discretion when utilizing the provided solutions.
 Please refrain from directly copying the provided programming files for your own solutions and instead use them as a reference only.

 PS.
 The provided solutions are complete and scored full marks.